 Is the Center associated with a specific organization or advocacy group?

-The Center is an independent, nonprofit organization that is associated with Georgetown University.
+The Center is an independent, nonprofit organization that is associated with the Georgetown University McCourt School of Public Policy.

 How is the Center funded?

-The Center is funded by generous grants from its partner foundations: Lumina Foundation for Education, and the Bill & Melinda Gates Foundation.
+The Center is funded by generous grants from its partner foundations: Lumina Foundation for Education, The Joyce Foundation, and the Bill & Melinda Gates Foundation.

 What data does the Center use for its research and analysis?